softbankrobotics-labs/maplocalizeandmove/User_Guide-Best_Practices_for_Navigation.md

 (The representation of this map is shown below).

 When you are done with the mapping in both directions, you should logically be back to where you started, the MapFrame.
-Try to come back exactly at the starting position (MapFrame) then do a 360° turn, with a pause every 45°: it helps to improve the consistency of the map.
+Try to come back exactly at the starting position (MapFrame) then do a 360° turn, with a pause every 45°  by clicking the **Full Turn** button : it helps to improve the consistency of the map.
 Then click on the TODO check button named "Save/stop mapping".

 Once the **Map** of the environment is saved, you will see a representation of the map on the screen.
 It is a representation only, because, as said earlier, Pepper uses pictures to localize itself and this representation is not made with the information from the lasers.